SHoltkamp1996/ReactStyle/README.md

 ```

 ## Methods
-* Use arrow functions.
+* Use arrow functions if possible and useful.
-* Bind event handlers for the render method in the constructor.
+* Bind event handlers for the render methods in the constructor.

 ```jsx
 export default class extends React.Component {